 Much like crises of the past, the coronavirus pandemic will leave a lasting footprint on society, causing us to rethink how we live, work, and learn.

-We need only look at other pandemics to see how deadly outbreaks recalibrated the economy and ways of life.
+As we transition to distance learning, we need only look at other pandemics to see how deadly outbreaks recalibrated the economy and ways of life.

 Historical Impact of Pandemics on the Future of Work